Oregon Ducks football: Chip Kelly era (2009–2012)

 In his first season as the head coach of the Ducks, Chip Kelly stumbled out of the gate, losing to Boise State by 11 points in a game ending in controversy with Oregon running back LeGarrette Blount punching Boise State linebacker Byron Hout on national television, after Hout was seen heckling Blount.
 The Ducks showed only minor improvements with close wins against the Purdue Boilermakers and the Utah Utes.
-It wasn't until the start of the Pac-10 season that the Ducks began to display their potential, by dismantling the highly ranked California Golden Bears 42–3.
+It was not until the start of the Pac-10 season that the Ducks began to display their potential, by dismantling the highly ranked California Golden Bears 42–3.
 The 2009 Ducks only lost one more game, to the Stanford Cardinal in the regular season, to win the Pac-10 title by two games.
 Oregon went to the 2010 Rose Bowl, where they lost 26–17 to the Ohio State Buckeyes.
 During the offseason, the team was mired in controversy.
 Starting running back LaMichael James was involved in a domestic dispute in which he pleaded guilty to physical harassment of a former girlfriend, and was suspended for the first game of 2010 season.
 Starting quarterback Jeremiah Masoli was suspended for the entire 2010 football season over thefts from a local fraternity house.
 On June 7, Masoli was cited for marijuana possession, driving with a suspended license and failing to stop when entering a roadway.
 In response, coach Chip Kelly removed him from the team.

 Despite the loss of Masoli, the Ducks dominated their opponents in the 2010 season.
 On October 17, the team moved up to the No. 1 ranking in both the AP and USA Today Coaches Poll for the first time in school history.
 This occurred after the No. 1-ranked teams, Ohio State Buckeyes and Alabama Crimson Tide lost in consecutive weeks.
 The Ducks finished the regular season with a 12–0 record; winning the conference at 9–0, they were the only team in Pac-10 history to defeat every other conference team in a nine conference game season.
 Ranked No. 2 in the BCS rankings, the Ducks played Auburn in the 2011 BCS National Championship Game at University of Phoenix Stadium in Glendale, Arizona, losing on an Auburn field goal as time expired, 22–19.
 Despite his opening game suspension, Oregon RB LaMichael James won the 2010 Doak Walker Award as the nation's outstanding college running back.
 James was also Oregon's first unanimous All-American football player, appearing on all five all-America teams recognized by the NCAA.